 Some of the differences in health and the behaviours that lead to these differences are apparent from early in life.
-There is a gradient in both preobesity and obesity among women at ages 15 to 44, the principal reproductive ages - steeper than for the EU as a whole for pre-obesity but less steep for obesity.
-There is also a steep gradient in infant mortality.
-At ages 11 to 15, girls from high family affluence groups are much more likely to consume fruit daily than those in low ones, while boys from high family affluence groups are more likely to drink a sugar sweetened beverage every day.
-At ages 15 to 16, the proportion of male and female students who drank alcohol in the previous month, reported getting drunk in their lifetime, binge drinking in the last month, having been drunk at age 14 or less and drinking at age 12 all tended to increase with level of mother's educational attainment - either more steeply than, or contrasting with, patterns in the EU as a whole.
+There is a gradient in obesity among women at ages 15 to 44, the principal reproductive ages, slightly steeper than for the EU as a whole.
+The gradient in pre-obesity is considerably steeper.
+At ages 11 to 15, boys and girls from high family affluence groups are much more likely to consume fruit daily than those in low ones.
+Both boys and girls in these groups are more likely to report daily physical exercise.
+At ages 15 to 16, the proportion of female students who drank alcohol in the previous month increased with level of mother's education - more sharply than for the EU as a whole - while those whose mothers had lower levels of education were more likely to have consumed alcohol at age 12 or less, reported binge drinking and getting drunk at ages 14 or less.
+Male students whose mothers had lower levels of education were more likely than others to have drunk alcohol in the last month, got drunk in their lifetime, reported binge drinking in the last month and got drunk at age 14 or less.
+These differences were all larger than those for the EU as a whole.

-Among adults, fruit and vegetable consumption both increase sharply with increased levels of educational attainment among men and women.
-In all cases the gradients are steeper than for the EU as a whole.
-Among women, levels of physical activity outside work increase with increased education, but at a much lower levels than for the EU as a whole.
-In work physical activity decreases with increased levels of educational attainment for both men and women - more sharply than for the EU as a whole.
-Among women both obesity and pre-obesity decrease with level of educational attainment more sharply than for the EU as a whole.
-Daily alcohol consumption is much lower in each educational group than in the EU as a whole, for both men and women, and decreases with level of educational attainment.
-By contrast, heavy episodic drinking at least monthly is more common in each educational group than in the EU as a whole, for both men and women, and increases with increased educational attainment for women - but less steeply than for the EU as a whole.
+Among adults, fruit and vegetable consumption and physical activity outside work all increase sharply with increased levels of educational attainment.
+In all cases the gradients among men are steeper than for the EU as a whole.
+Among women, the gradients are steeper for fruit consumption and physical activity outside work, but similar to the EU as a whole for vegetable consumption.
+In work physical activity decreases with increased levels of educational attainment for both men and women - less sharply than for the EU as a whole for men and more sharply for women.
+Among women both obesity and pre-obesity decrease with level of educational attainment more sharply than for the EU as a whole, as does obesity among men.

+Daily alcohol consumption decreases slightly with level of educational attainment for men, although the gradient is less steep than for the EU as a whole.
+Heavy episodic drinking at least monthly also decreases with increased educational attainment, in contrast to the reverse pattern for the EU as a whole.